rkristelijn/passport-local-simple/README.md

 }
 ```

-## set-up LocalStrategy
+## Set-up LocalStrategy

-this tells passport to "use" a LocalStrategy and to map the username,password fields.
+This tells passport to "use" a LocalStrategy and to map the username,password fields.

 ```javascript
 passport.use(new LocalStrategy({